rahulpsd18/cognito-backup-restore/README.md

 > `--aws-secret-key` `--secret`: The AWS Secret Key to use.
 Not to be passed when using `--profile`.
 >
 > `--delay`: delay in millis between alternate users batch(60) backup, to avoid rate limit error.
+>
+> `--fileFormat`: Format of backup file.
+Supported formats are json and csv

 ![Image showing CLI Usage](gifs/demo.png "CLI Usage")